alexandracaulea/git-workflow/README.md

 * master
 ```

-At this point, we have two branches, master and develop, and we are currently on the master branch, denoted by the `*` in front of ths master.
+At this point, we have two branches, master and develop, and we are currently on the master branch, denoted by the `*` in front of the master.

 Let's switch to the _develop_ branch to make some changes there.
 From now on, we will not make any changes directly to the master branch since we should not make any changes to our "production" release v1.0.